Note: I’m reorganizing this site. Moving stuff around. Modifying it. Might look different from one day to the next. Just so you know ….

 The toughest part?
 Learning to type.

-Mary.
-Hold on a minute.
+Wait.
 For pity’s sake, really?
 “Learning to type”?

 Well, no — and yes.
 I wonder if, back in the pre-keyboard days, I could’ve pulled it off.
 “It” meaning “learning to type” — thus also “becoming a writer.”
 I remember my first computer — a used PC with DOS software, a heavy son of a gun; definitely gave me an appreciation for keystroke commands, since Microsoft was still several years away from unveiling it’s faux-Apple knock-off.
 I began with stories for the local media, 25 bucks a pop. (“Local” meaning somewhere within, say, 30 miles of Ithaca, New York.)
 Horse pulls in Lisle.
 River otters in Spencer.
 A chiropractic vet in Candor.